COVID-19 cases in TN cross 14,000

 On May 21 and 20 it had recorded 776 and 743 new cases respectively.

-According to a report from Erode, the district recorded its first case of COVID-19 after 36 days when a 52 year-old employee at a bakery tested positive for coronavirus.
+According to a report from Erode, the district recorded its first case of COVID-19 after 36 days when a 52-year-old employee at a bakery tested positive for coronavirus.

 He has been kept in isolation at the Salem Government Hospital.